 - The coordinates for the points that mark the locations of the grocery store and the post office can be determined by translating Main Street vertically 15 units down.
 The grocery store is located directly south of the town hall. - a.
 What are the coordinates of the points that mark the location of the grocery store and the post office?
 Explain how you determined your answers.
-Then, plot the points on the coordinate plane.
-(III) & (III) & WL MDVLO b.
+Then, plot the points on the coordinate plane. - b.
 What must be true about the road between the post office and grocery store and Main Street?
 Explain how you determined your answer.
-Then, use mathematics to verify your answer.
+Then, use mathematics to verify your answer. - The town would like to construct a park that is one mile from the town hall.
+Use your compass to show all possible locations for the new park.
+Explain how you determined your answer.